-The Board regularly discusses governance and performance and annually reviews its own performance as a whole against the Board Charter and each Committee's performance against its Charter.
+The Board regularly discusses governance and performance and annually reviews its own performance as a whole against the Board Charter and each committee's performance against its Charter.
 The Chair meets with directors to discuss the performance of each director individually.

 Further, Board evaluations are undertaken annually to seek director and Leadership Squad feedback on a range of matters relating to Board performance, including its role and composition and engagement with management, shareholders and stakeholders.
 The collective results of the evaluation are then reported to the Board by the Chair and discussed individually with directors.
-The last Board evaluation survey was undertaken in July 2019 with the next Board evaluation under way in August 2020.
+The last Board evaluation survey was undertaken in August 2020 with the next Board evaluation due to be completed by the end of the 2021 calendar year.